Cyril Salim Bustros

-Cyril Salim Bustros (born January 26, 1939) is a Lebanese Catholic prelate who has served as Archbishop of Beirut and Byblos in the Melkite Greek Catholic Church since 1988.
+Cyril Salim Bustros S.M.S.P. (born January 26, 1939) is a Lebanese Melkite Greek Catholic hierarch who has served as Archbishop of Beirut and Byblos since 1988.
 He previously served as Archbishop of Baalbeck and later as Eparch of Newton.
 He is a former professor at Saint Joseph University in Beirut.

 Life

 Archbishop Cyril was born at Ain-Borday, near Baalbek, Lebanon, on January 26, 1939.
 He is a member of the Bustros family, a prominent clan in Lebanese society.

 Education

 After his primary and secondary studies at the Minor Seminary of St. Paul at Harissa, he pursued his philosophical studies at St. Paul Institute in 1956 and 1957, and made his novitiate with the White Fathers in Gap, France.
 He then studied theology for four years (1958–1962) at the Major Seminary at St. Anne of Jerusalem.

 Priesthood

 He was ordained to the priesthood in the Society of the Missionaries of Saint Paul on June 29, 1962.
 From 1962 to 1970, he was Professor of Classical Greek and of French Literature at the Minor Seminary.
 Then from 1972-1974 Professor of Philosophy and Theology at St. Paul Institute in Harissa.

 Interrupting his teaching, he pursued a Doctorate of Theology at the Catholic University of Louvain in Belgium, and received his degree in 1976.
 Bustros then served for eleven years as director of the St. Paul Institute of Philosophy and Theology at the Paulist Missionaries at Harissa.
 During this period he also held an appointment as Professor at Saint Joseph University in Beirut.